 A trip to Mount Vernon, George Washington’s home, is a great idea and will be a rewarding addition to any trip to our nation’s capital.
 Washington wrote that he knew of no place that was more pleasantly situated than his plantation, and he may well have been right!
 The house is amazing, the grounds are gorgeous, there is an interpretive education center that is second to none, and so much more!
 You could easily spend an entire day enjoying Mount Vernon and its grounds, there are so many great things to see and do.
 Here we have highlighted the many things to see at Mount Vernon, and detailed the logistical nuts and bolts so that you and your family can make the most of your visit.

-Check out our DC Tourism Guide, with budget advice, travel guides, and information about local Washington DC attractions
+Check out our Things to Do in DC post, with budget advice, travel guides, and information about local Washington DC attractions

 Additional sites to see are the:

 Restrooms: The main restrooms at Mount Vernon are either in the Ford Orientation Center or at the Education Center/Gift Shop.
 Definitely hit the restrooms when you first enter the Ford Center, they are literally right next to the entrance.
 At the Education Center, they are immediately below the entrance (assuming you are coming from the historic area), and also across from the Food Court.
 The restaurant has restrooms as well.